Fluoxetine Hydrochloride (floo-OX-e-teen hye-droe-KLOR-ide), Olanzapine (oh-LAN-za-peen)

-You should not use this medicine if you have had an allergic reaction to olanzapine (Zyprexa®) or fluoxetine (Prozac®, Sarafem®).
-Do not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-Do not use thioridazine (Mellaril®) or an MAOI for at least 5 weeks after you stop using Symbyax®.
-You should not use this medicine if you are using pimozide (Orap®).
+Do not use this medicine if you have had an allergic reaction to olanzapine (Zyprexa®) or fluoxetine (Prozac®, Sarafem®).
+Do not use this medicine within 14 days of using an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, Parnate®, methylene blue, or linezolid (Zyvox®).
+Do not use thioridazine (Mellaril®) or an MAOI for at least 5 weeks after you stop taking this medicine.
+Do not use this medicine with pimozide (Orap®).

 How to Use This Medicine